You’re worried that content marketing is not attracting clients to your business no matter how hard you try?

 Instead of focusing on yourself, your content should be focused on your audience.
 And the things that matters to them.
 Because they are the reason you’re here.

-Otherwise, you can focus on yourself if you’re some Kim Kardashian, some Dooce or your blog’s mission is to share your life journey with your readers. (that’s not bad anyways).
+Otherwise, you can focus on yourself if you’re running a personal blog or where your blog’s mission is to share your life’s journey with your readers.

-If your blog is not cut out for any of the above, focus on your own journey.
-Don’t be everything to everyone.
+If your blog is not cut out for any of the above, focus on creating content that meets the needs of your audience specifically.

 Expecting Readers to Come without Effort

 Of course readers are supposed to come to you.
-They are the ones with the problem you have solutions.
+They are the ones with the problem you have solutions to.

 But, having this kind of mindset is one of the reasons why content marketing is not attracting clients to your business.

 Yes!
 Although, clients might come to you in the brick and mortar world.
-Especially, if you have a brand like the Apple, The Samsung or the Coca Cola of this world etc.
+Especially, if you have a popular brand like the Apple, Samsung or Coca Cola etc.

 But you see, you are in the online world.
 And you’re not yet well known.
 So, you have to go out there and get your audience over to your blog before expecting to convert them into clients.